alexjc/weboptout/README.rst

 Web Opt-Out
 ===========

 A tool and library written in Python to check the Copyright information of online works and the conditions under which they can be accessed.
-See the `examples` folder to get started.
+See the `#/examples/` folder to get started.
 The source code is available in this repository and there are packaged releases available from PyPI that include verified databases.
 Requires Python 3.9+!

+**NOTE**: The initial prototype of this `weboptout` tool was built in `a few hours <https://twitter.com/alexjc/status/1679456502719864832>`_.
+If you want to comply with Copyright regulations worldwide and respect the conditions set by rightsholders on their platform of choice, you can easily do so without this library.
+There's no excuse!

 Usage
 -----